Academic Transcript - A statement of a student's academic record in a course.

 Executive Dean - The member of academic staff responsible for the management of a Faculty.

 Executive Director, Student Administration - The member of the University's staff responsible for student administration.

-Exemption - The term for students who apply not to attend a compulsory residential school.
+Exemption (and partial exemption) - The term for students who apply not to attend a compulsory residential school due to having completed the work to be taught previously or have already attended the residential school for the subject previously.
+Partial exemption can be granted due to misadventure or extenuating circumstances.
 This term is not used at Charles Sturt University in relation to subjects - see "Subject Substitution" or "Credit".

 FEE-HELP - A loan scheme that assists eligible fee paying students pay all or part of their tuition fees.